 A few points are worth highlighting:

-- The stay interview is for all employees, not just the top performers.
+- Who are stay interviews for?
+The stay interview is for all employees, not just the top performers.

-- The interview should take place face-to-face or, given changing work arrangements, via video conferencing.
+- How do you conduct a stay interview?
+The interview should take place face-to-face or, given changing work arrangements, via video conferencing.

 The results prove that conversations between employees and leaders are imperative to an organisation’s retention strategy — stay interviews enable such interactions to take place and make an impact.